The whole picture - with just a single click. Find out here where our branches are located, what services they offer and how to contact them.

 “We will keep working with the Queensland Government with a view to introducing Energy from Waste technology to the state in line with government policy.
 The benefits can’t be ignored, and Australia is long overdue to embrace this proven technology.”

-REMONDIS has so far invested several million dollars in staff, consultants and technical information to bring Energy from Waste technology to Swanbank.
+REMONDIS has so far invested several million dollars in staff, consultants and technical information to bring energy recovery technology to Swanbank.

 Swanbank is an ideal site for such technology given that it is a long-term waste management centre with steady waste streams since 1997.
 There is also proximity to water (required for producing electricity) and proximity to electrical infrastructure, meaning the produced electricity can be fed directly into the grid.